okonek/tidal-cli-client/README.md

 ![My Bitcoin address QR code](https://user-images.githubusercontent.com/24360027/38766930-e4610220-3fc8-11e8-91e5-da55e1ae4811.png)

-## Update 1.4.6 notes
+## Update 1.5.0 notes
-Added advanced config file evaluation and ability to change the default paths of mpv and w3mImg.

-**After an update you have to remove the config file and login again, cause now it looks different.**
+For better issue tracking app now sends all errors to the sentry.io.
+None of your personal data is collected.
+When you have an error and want to resolve it, create a Github Issue and pass me the error eventId.

 ## Important dependencies
 You must have MPV and W3M installed.
 On some systems you'll also need to check, if you have got w3m-img, because it is not always installed directly with w3m.